CLI Overview

 /ranger:disable | Disable Ranger hooks. |

-/ranger | Invoke the Ranger skill (create, verify, or manage features). |
+/ranger | Invoke the Ranger skill (create, verify, or manage feature reviews). |

 Ranger stays enabled on your branch across sessions (except on main/master, where it’s session-only).
 You only need to enable once per branch.